OpenACC/openacc-best-practices-guide/02-Porting.markdown

 Many applications have been written with little or even no parallelism exposed in the code.
 The applications that do expose parallelism frequently do so in a coarse-grained manner, where a small number of threads or processes execute for a long time and compute a significant amount work each.
-Modern many-core processors, however, are designed to execute fine-grained threads, which are short-lived and execute a minimal amount of work each.
+Modern GPUs and many-core processors, however, are designed to execute fine-grained threads, which are short-lived and execute a minimal amount of work each.
 These parallel architectures achieve high throughput by trading single-threaded performance in